-‘Dragon Ball Super’ Episode 86-89 Summaries Leaked, Reveals Recruitment Of No.17, Piccolo and Tienshinhan
+‘Dragon Ball Super’ Episode 86-89 Summaries Leaked, Reveals Recruitment Of No.17, Piccolo, And Tienshinhan

 “When Goku comes to visit Kame-sennin, Oolong tells him Kame-sennin is at the dojo Tienshinhan opened.
 Meanwhile, a mysterious beautiful girl calling herself ‘Yurin’ visits the Tienshin-Style dojo.”

 Overall, the summary for DBS Episode 89 suggests that it would be more of a filler episode.
 After Tien’s recruitment, the only other fighter for the Universe 7 team left would be Master Roshi.
-Thus, Tien’s episode would most likely be a bit lighthearted and filled with nostalgic nods to longtime fans of the long-running series, much like Krillin and No.18’s recruitment.
+Thus, Tien’s episode would most likely be a bit lighthearted and filled with nostalgic nods to longtime fans of the long-running series, much like Krillin and No. 18’s recruitment.

 Dragon Ball Super‘s Universe Survival Arc is shaping up to be the franchise’s most ambitious arc to date.
 With a tournament where the universe’s survival is literally at stake, it appears that Toei Animation is sparing no expense.
-The recently-leaked summaries for Episode 86-89 are proof of it.
+The recently leaked summaries for Episode 86-89 are proof of it.

 [Featured Image by Toei Animation]